 Courtesy of Philip Dodd

-All three endured several Arctic Convoys to Northern Russia in HMS Walker and a charming little book written by Roxane Houston based on the diaries she kept during her time as an officer in the WRNS vividly depicts this period in their lives together.
+Tony Trew and the officers in his Wardroom endured several Arctic Convoys to Northern Russia in HMS Walker and a charming little book written by Roxane Houston based on the diaries she kept during her time as an officer in the WRNS vividly depicts the brief period in their lives together before HMS Walker escorted Arctic Convoy JW.61 to the Kola Inlet.
 Roxanna was based at the HQ of the Senior Officer Assault Ships and Craft (SOASC) Greenock on the Clyde and was friendly with Jane Price who worked in the Convoy Routing Office dealing with the merchant ships at nearby Gourock.
 Derek Napper was the brother of a friend of Jane's which resulted in an invitation from Lt Cdr Tony Trew to bring some friends aboard Walker for a party.
 Derek Napper met his future wife, Isobel Cowie, at this party.

 was a great evening, full of laughter.
 Tony Trew was a charming host,